 Figure 10 demonstrates a comparison of the maximum equivalent plastic strains at the compression and tension sides of the cold bend under bending load with internal pressure as well as the maximum equivalent plastic strain under bending load without internal pressure.
 Figure 10 shows that for the load case with internal pressure, after 74% of the displacement loading has been applied the plastic strain on the compression side stays constant throughout the remaining load increments whereas the plastic strain on the tension side continues to increase.
+However at this stage of the displacement controlled loading a decrease in the slope of the curve showing the maximum plastic strain at the tension side is observed.
+This gives us a means for determining the amount of displacement loading which shall not be exceeded in order not to risk the containment capability of the pipe.
+Using this method the allowable maximum bend angle and curvature of the cold bend can be calculated.
+Assuming that the axis of the cold bend pipe is contained within a circle of decreasing radius R during the entire simulation, the curvature κ of the cold bend can be approximated using the equation κ=1/R. Calculating the cold bend radius when 74% of the displacement loading has been applied gives the criterion for the maximum allowable curvature.
 The investigation of the plastic strain in case of loading without internal pressure shows that the curve of maximum plastic strain variation for this case has a development similar to the curve for compression side maximum plastic strain in case of loading with internal pressure.
+In this case the maximum plastic strain continues to increase linearly in the last stages of the displacement loading.

 DISCUSSION AND SUMMARY